-Graduating to a natural gas grill is not a light decision.
+Graduating from a portable gas grill is not a light decision.
 It involves re-plumbing a gas line out to the grill site, building a grill bay or island, and building the surrounding patio area to accommodate the system.
+It’s a completely different type of gas grill.

 In some cases, some of these parts may already be in place, but they will still need to be modified to complete the new system.
 The project takes planning and will easily require the help of a certified gas line plumber to make sure the gas line work is done correctly.